 To make these for brunch or breakfast start after dinner and before you go to bed roll them up.
 In the morning they will be ready to bake.
 These rolls would be a perfect holiday morning treat, though I like to take my time and make them for a mid-afternoon snack.
 Start about four hours ahead of when you want to eat them and you’re good to go, but always keep in mind that you can store dough in the fridge at any point to slow the rise.

 1 1/2 tsp. salt

 1/8 tsp. salt

-8 oz. light cream cheese, softened but still cool
+8 oz. cream cheese, softened to near room temperature

 2 tbsp. milk or cream

 1 tsp. vanilla extract

 1. Microwave milk and butter until butter is melted.
 Cool to luke warm (about 10 minutes).

 2. In the bowl of a standing mixer fitted with the paddle (or in a large mixing bowl), mix together the water, yeast, sugar, eggs and egg yolks at low speed until well mixed.
 If using mixing bowl, mix with hand held electric mixer.